zaidjamal-op/Skrate-Assign/README.md

 ## Libraries I used in project

-1. Styled-Components : For styling the project and it is easy compare to traditional css.
+1. Styled-Components : For styling the project and styled-components are easy compare to traditional css.
 2. React-icons : For Icons.

 ## Deployed Link